Kurkulis/Kurkulis/README.md

 * How to automate your everyday life with scripts.
 * Privacy oriented software development.
-* Ethical hacking, hacking with Python & cyber security.
+* Cyber security, ethical hacking & hacking with Python.